2025–26 Luton Town F.C. season

-The 2025–26 season is the 140th season in the history of Luton Town Football Club and their first season back in League One since the 2018–19 season following successive relegations from the Premier League two years ago and the EFL Championship the previous season.
-In addition to the domestic league, the club also participates in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2025–26 season was the 140th season in the history of Luton Town Football Club and their first season back in League One since the 2018–19 season following successive relegations from the Premier League two years ago and the EFL Championship the previous season.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy – the latter of which they won.

 Managerial changes

 On 6 October, the club parted company with manager Matt Bloomfield after 33 games in charge and a win ratio of 36.36%.
 A week later, Jack Wilshere was appointed as the new manager.